Maurice Boucher: Hells Angels

 In September 1984, Boucher held a gun to the head of a 16-year-old girl and threatened to kill her on the spot if she did not have sex with him, leading to his conviction for armed sexual assault.
 During his time in prison, Boucher managed to illegally collect unemployment insurance.
 It was not until shortly before he was to be released in January 1986 that a clerk finally noticed that the address the cheques were being mailed to was a prison.
 In 1986, soon after finishing his 40-month sentence for the armed sexual assault, Boucher joined the Hells Angels motorcycle club in Montreal, and quickly rose through its ranks.
 Normand "Biff" Hamel joined the Angels just a few months before Boucher did.
 Hamel served as Boucher's sponsor.
 On 1 May 1987, Boucher became a "full patch" member of the Hells Angels, just three days after the murder of Martin Huneault, a leader of a rival outlaw biker gang, the Death Riders.
 It is widely believed that Boucher killed Huneault to become a "full patch" member of the Angels' Montreal chapter, the oldest and most prestigious Angel chapter in Canada.
-Huneault had been watching a hockey game and drinking with his girlfriend in a Laval bar when somebody marched in and shot him three times; none of the people in the bar who witnessed the crime were willing to testify that the gunman was Boucher.
+Huneault had been watching a hockey game and drinking with his girlfriend in a Laval bar when somebody marched in and shot him three times; none of the people in the bar who witnessed the crime were willing to testify that the gunman was Boucher and thus no criminal charges were filed against him.
 Huneault had been opposed to the Death Riders working with the Hells Angels.
 With Huneault's murder, the Death Riders became a Hells Angels puppet club, giving the Angels control of the drug trade in Laval.

 The Canadian crime journalist Jerry Langton described Boucher as "big and strong and not afraid to fight anyone.
 And smart and charismatic, even charming and could get along with just about anyone".
 One Hells Angel who later turned Crown's evidence, Serge Boutin, testified at Boucher's trial in 2002: "Monsieur Boucher was considered like a god.
 When I'd see other Hells Angels around him, they were full of admiration".
 Boucher had the nickname "Mom" because of his attention to detail, as he pestered his men with questions to make certain that they thought of everything, just like a loving, but overbearing mother.
 Boucher's other nickname was Les Lunettes, because his glasses made him look like a graduate student.
 When Walter "the Nurget" Stadnick became the national president of the Canadian Hells Angels in April 1988, he appointed Boucher his Quebec lieutenant.
 Stadnick and Boucher went to Quebec City on 28 May 1988 to meet the leaders of an outlaw biker club called the Vikings, who agreed to "patch over" to become the Hells Angels Quebec City chapter the same night.
 Described as a "natural born leader", Boucher excelled as Stadnick's Quebec lieutenant.